NithinVS2k4/Machine-Learning-From-Scratch/README.md

 - **Long Short-Term Memory (LSTM) [Work in Progress]**

 ## To-Do List
-- [ ] Refactor the notebooks for neater code
+- [ ] Refactor the LDA notebook for neater code and add headings
-- [ ] Add headings and subheadings to the notebooks
+- [ ] Add description and headings to Simple Perceptron
 - [ ] Add Support Vector Machine
 - [ ] Add K-Nearest Neighbour
 - [ ] Add CNN (Code is ready; need to port it to notebook format)